 Our Fixed Fees for Your ILE Application

-Our fixed fee for processing your Indefinite Leave to Remain (ILE) application as a victim of domestic violence ranges from £1,500 + VAT to £3,000 + VAT.
+Our fixed fee for processing your Indefinite Leave to Enter (ILE) application as a victim of domestic violence ranges from £1,500 (no VAT) to £3,000 (no VAT.
 Our fixed fee will cover all our work on your application, including advising on documents, checking your documents, completing the application form and submitting the application online, booking an appointment for biometrics enrolment, preparing a cover letter in support of the application, uploading all supporting documents to be considered in support of the application, and carrying out all other follow up work until decision by the Home Office UKVI on your application.

-UKVI Fees for Your Indefinite Leave to Remain (ILE) Application
+UKVI Fees for Your Indefinite Leave to Enter (ILE) Application

 In addition to our fixed fee for assisting you with your Indefinite Leave to Enter (ILE) application as a victim of domestic violence, you are also required to pay the Home Office UKVI fees.